Debrecen Reformed Theological University

 The Debrecen Reformed Theological University (Hungarian: Debreceni Református Hittudományi Egyetem), in English translation also known as Debrecen University of Reformed Theology (but the first form is the official English name) is the successor of the Debrecen Reformed College (founded in 1538).
 The University is one of the Hungarian centers for Protestant theological training, with a major interest in training ministers for the Reformed Church in Hungary.

-In September 2011 the Ferenc Kölcsey Teacher Training College of the Reformed Church was integrated into the University.
+In September 2011, the Ferenc Kölcsey Teacher Training College of the Reformed Church was integrated into the University.

 History

 Debrecen Reformed College

 Theology was taught in the Debrecen Reformed College (Debreceni Református Kollégium in Hungarian) right from its foundation in 1538.
 In a document from the general synod of the Reformed Church is talking about the high expectations to theological training in the institute:

-"As the schools are gardens of the church (seminarium ecclesiae)… the languages, Latin and Greek grammar (as well as Hebrew, if possible), dialectics, rhetorics, and the free arts should be taught, these are necessary for theological studies.
-Then theology and the Scriptures are also to be presented to the students…"
+"As the schools are gardens of the church (seminarium ecclesiae)... the languages, Latin and Greek grammar (as well as Hebrew, if possible), dialectics, rhetorics, and the free arts should be taught, these are necessary for theological studies.
+Then theology and the Scriptures are also to be presented to the students..."

-The college educated generations of ministers to the Calvinist parishes in Hungary and Transylvania in the last almost five centuries.
+The college educated generations of ministers to the Calvinist parishes in Hungary and Transylvania in the past almost five centuries.